-F11 For transactions valued over £254,000 but at or below £75,000 (not including VAT), you must seek three written quotations before you issue a purchase order or contract, specifying the goods, work or services.
+- F11 For transactions valued over £25,000 but at or below £75,000 (not including VAT), you must seek three written quotations before you issue a purchase order or contract.
 This must set out prices, our terms and conditions of contract and terms of payment, unless a framework already exists and this must show value for money.
-If there is a framework, you must follow the procedure as set out in the framework, unless the relevant
+If there is a framework, you must follow the procedure as set out in the framework. - Your order must contain our standard terms and conditions of contract between us and the provider.
+A quotation and a purchase order will create a legally binding contract.
+We use the purchase order to formalise the terms of the contract.
+The award of contracts over £25,000 must also be recorded on the Government's Contracts Finder website and added to our contract register.